Skip to main content

 How do I identify patients who would benefit from CCM?

 Your strategy for identifying patients who are eligible should be tailored to your practice processes.
-Some providers identify patients who qualify for CCM during a regular office visit or Annual Wellness Visit (AWV).
-Other providers and practices use their EHR to identify patients that qualify for CCM prior to a patient visit.
+Some practitioners identify patients who qualify for CCM during a regular office visit or Annual Wellness Visit (AWV).
+Other practitioners and practices use their EHR to identify patients that qualify for CCM prior to a patient visit.
 An AWV, Initial Preventive Physical Exam (IPPE), or other face-to-face visit with the billing practitioner can be used to initiate CCM.

 How can I educate patients about CCM and what to expect?